-The FAC program provides a twenty-five dollars weekly supplement to the unemployment compensation paid to eligible claimants.
+The FAC program provides twenty-five dollars weekly supplement to the unemployment compensation paid to eligible claimants.
 Any associated administrative expenses are 100% federally funded.
-The Department incurred \$51 in administrative costs as of June 30, 2009.
+The Department did not incur any administrative costs for the current year ended, June 30, 2010.
+The FAC program began to wind down as of May 29, 2010 where new benefit claims initiated after this date are no longer eligible for this program.